Diamond: End-to-End Forward-secure and Compact Authenticated Encryption for Internet of Things: Introduction

 The rapid growth of modern cyber-physical infrastructures has driven the widespread deployment of battery-powered embedded devices operating in unmanned and low-maintenance environments, ranging from medical implants and wearable devices \cite{shah2024efficient} to smart city sensors \cite{wang2024crowdsensing}, autonomous surveillance nodes \cite{liu2024toward}, and unattended military ground sensors \cite{rettore2025military}.
 Such systems are increasingly operating autonomously and interacting with remote services, forming large-scale, distributed Internet of Things (IoT) networks for monitoring, analytics, and actuation \cite{he2022collaborative}.

 Ensuring secure and efficient communication in constrained IoT networks remains challenging due to the inherent constraints of IoT hardware, including limited computational capabilities, restricted bandwidth, and stringent energy budgets \cite{trilla2019worst, viswanathan2022challenges, yavuz2010new}.
 IoT applications require robust security guarantees of data confidentiality, integrity, and authenticity, particularly when transmitting sensitive mission data or control instructions.
-Authenticated Encryption (AE) \cite{degabriele2024sok, khan2021scalable, nouma2025lightweight} provides the aforementioned security services by combining Symmetric Encryption (SE) with Message Authentication Codes (MACs), making it suitable for wireless and resource‐constrained environments.
-Although widely used AE schemes such as AES-GCM \cite{mcgrew2004security} benefit from hardware acceleration and offer high throughput on many platforms \cite{hofemeier2012introduction}, they do not fully leverage the potential of IoT infrastructures through lightweight cryptography, nor do they address the unique performance and security requirements imposed by the adversarial nature of unattended IoTs.
+Authenticated Encryption (AE) \cite{degabriele2024sok, khan2021scalable, nouma2025lightweight} provides the aforementioned security services by combining Symmetric Encryption (SE) with Message Authentication Codes (MACs), making it suitable for wireless and low-power environments.